-The Morgan Horse is one of the oldest existing breeds of American light horse.
+The Morgan Horse is one of the oldest existing breeds of North American light horse.
 As the 1800s were dawning several pockets of Running Horse derivative stock were becoming selectively bred for specific factors.
 The trotter in the northeast, the saddle horse in the mid-Atlantic area and the all purpose family horse--the Morgan in the northeast.
 The Morgan is an unusual breed because it springs from one foundation sire: Figure RH (sometimes called Justin Morgan), and contains repeated crossing in of his lines in an amount that is rarely seen in any other breed.
 By the 1820s the Morgan was recognized in the northeast as a valued light horse, especially those strains that had crossed in more Running Horse.
 It instrumental in the development of the wildly successful Canadian Pacer base stock as well (see Standardbred Sport Horses for the history and bloodlines of both breeds).

 In 1840 enlightened breeders in western New Hampshire and southern Vermont made a concentrated effort to gather Figure RH's get together and form a registry of this breed based on strong inbreeding and linebreeding to Figure RH.
 This extreme typesetting resulted in a breed that after more than two-hundred years is still clearly recognizable as a Morgan.